 ||Pedestrian Safety Enforcement

-The Palm Desert Police Department conducted a pedestrian safety enforcement operation on Friday, December 8, 2017 from 09:00 AM to 4:00 PM.
+The Menifee Police Department conducted a pedestrian safety enforcement operation on Wednesday, January 24th, 2018 from 12:00 PM to 4:00 PM.
 The focus of the enforcement was on collision causing factors involving motorists and pedestrians.
 Crosswalk locations were chosen where previous complaints had been received from pedestrians and where collisions have occurred.
-The goal of the Palm Desert Police Traffic Team was to educate the public and to give warnings reference pedestrian right-of-way violations.
 The operation resulted in the following enforcement action:

-- 32 drivers were stopped and given warnings for failing to yield to pedestrian right-of–way.
+- 45 drivers were cited for failing to yield to pedestrian right-of–way.

 Pedestrian fatalities are rising in California as more people use non-motorized means of transportation.
-Locally, Palm Desert Police Department has investigated 5 fatal and 53 injury collisions involving pedestrians during the past four years.
+Locally, Menifee Police Department has investigated 50 fatal and injury collisions involving pedestrians during the past three (3) years.
 In 2016, California witnessed 867 pedestrian deaths accounting for nearly 24 percent of all roadway fatalities, much higher than the national average of 15 percent.

 - Look out for pedestrians, especially in hard-to-see conditions such as at night or in bad weather.